 How to shave your testicles with a safety razor without cutting yourself?

 Once you learn how to shave your balls with a razor, you will be able to do so safely.
-Never settle for a shaving foam since it doesn't work well as a protective barrier when shaving.
-Using a natural cream works better for reducing razor burn, razor bump, folliculitis, or any irritation.
+Never settle for shaving foam since it doesn't work well as a protective barrier when shaving.
+Using a natural cream works better for reducing razor burns, razor bumps, folliculitis, or any irritation.

 Further, you can avoid ending up in an emergency room when manscaping by using the right tools.
 It also helps to be well-prepared, like trimming thick, bushy hairs and using a cream before manscaping.
 Lastly, position yourself correctly and use slow strokes when shaving.

 When should I shave my balls?

 Deciding how to shave testicles and how often depends on the bush length and how quickly your pubic hair grows (which varies per individual).
 It is also a subject of personal preference of what kind of a shave you need -- whether it's a trim or a clean shave.

 It's one thing not to know how to shave ball hair.
 But being entirely disinterested in doing it are two different things.
 You can even try hair removal cream for balls if you feel uncomfortable using a razor or trimmer down there.

 It is crucial to learn how to trim your balls or the pubic hair surrounding them, especially during warmer seasons and when a sexual exchange is most active.

 It's best to have a consistent male grooming schedule for snipping your pubic hair; even a slight trim around the edges will do.
 It's not even necessary to have it entirely bare.

 Use a safety razor instead of a disposable razor and choose the right choice of attachment.
 Preparation is the key to minimizing cuts, ingrown hairs, or rashes.